 No explicit prerequisites, other than being admitted to a relevant Master degree (or approved for exchange students).

-Notes, handouts and research papers.
-Details will be announced at the beginning of the course, and be made accessible via the course LMS.
+Course material includes notes, handouts and research papers, most of which will be openly available.
+Details will be announced at the beginning of the course, and be made accessible via the course learning management system.

 Credits: 7.5 SP

 - Computer Science